Gibbes History, Family Crest & Coats of Arms

 Contemporary Notables of the name Gibbes (post 1700) +

-- Wade H. Gibbes, American Democrat politician, Postmaster at Columbia, South Carolina, 1885-89
+- Wade H. Gibbes, American Democratic Party politician, Postmaster at Columbia, South Carolina, 1885-89

 - H. H. Gibbes, American Republican politician, Alternate Delegate to Republican National Convention from South Carolina, 1944

-- C. Denton Gibbes Jr., American Democrat politician, Presidential Elector for Mississippi, 1956
+- C. Denton Gibbes Jr., American Democratic Party politician, Presidential Elector for Mississippi, 1956

 - Bobby Gibbes, Australian fighter pilot and flying ace in the Royal Australian Air Force, during World War II, credited with 10¼ aerial victories

 - Robert Gibbes Barnwell (d.
 1899), American politician, U.S. Consul in Amsterdam, 1853-61